 Kenzie Smith was born and raised in Portland, Oregon.
 Although his career is centered around performing music, Kenzie attended college and earned a degree in Business Administration and Japanese.
-He currently resides near Oregon City, Oregon with his wife.
+Along with his music career, Kenzie is also very involved in the funeral industry assisting funeral directors with removal duties.
+Kenzie currently resides near Oregon City, Oregon with his wife.

 During his early life, Kenzie was introduced to the piano at the age of twelve when he was gifted a small digital piano on Christmas morning.
 He soon began to take piano lessons from a family friend with his two older brothers.

-Over the course of two years, Kenzie eventually stopped taking piano lessons and soon lost interest in playing the piano along with his two older brothers.
-It wasn’t until he heard on the radio a fantastic piece arranged for piano solo that Kenzie then had an unwavering desire to learn the piano once again.
-It was then that Kenzie began to teach himself how to play some of the pieces that inspired him to play the piano again.
+Over the course of two years, Kenzie eventually stopped taking piano lessons and soon lost interest in playing the piano.
+It wasn’t until he heard on the radio a fantastic arrangement of Canon in D (Johann Pachelbel) that Kenzie then had an unwavering desire to learn the piano once again.
+At that point, Kenzie began to teach himself how to play some of the pieces that inspired him to play the piano again.

 Immediately following weekly church activities held during the week, Kenzie would often be found playing the beautiful grand piano located in the chapel of the church building.
 By a careful listener, the sound of the piano could be heard playing throughout the entire building.
 One week in particular, the music caught the attention of the local Bishop who happened to overhear Canon in D playing from the chapel.
 It was at this time when Kenzie was asked to provide the music for Sunday services every week.
 Not being very experienced in sight reading, let alone playing the piano in general, Kenzie agreed to provide music for Sunday meetings.
 To this day, Kenzie continues to provide the music for church services every Sunday playing both the piano as well as the pipe organ.